mendelsshop/simple_file_logger/README.md

 ## Optional features

-- clap: enable clap parsing for LogLevel
+- clap: enable clap parsing for LogLevel, Uses the ValueEnum proc-macro.
-- serde: enable serde serialization and deserialization on LogLevel
+- serde: enable serde serialization and deserialization on LogLevel.